CityOfNewYork/DORIS-Publications-Portal/README.md

 your original search query.
 - CSV Export – Users will be able to export their search results to a CSV file for manipulation in a program such as Microsoft Excel.
-- API – Allow other applications to take advantage of our database of documents and display them in unique ways to users.
+- API – Allows other applications to take advantage of our database of documents and display them in unique ways to users.

 ### Getting Involved